-3) I really, really dislike the deceptive tactics by ADI.
+3) I really, really dislike the deceptive tactics by Automated Daily Income.

-While I have my own reluctance in regards to MOBE, this red flag is entirely on the person who made Automated Daily Income (and no, it was not Raena Lynn, I’m sure of it).
+While I dislike MOBE a lot, this red flag is entirely on Automated Daily Income and the person who made it (and no, it was not Raena Lynn, I’m sure of it).

-You can join MOBE on your own if you wish, but that program has had a questionable reputation (not saying it’s a scam, but it is questionable) and what people like the creator of Auomated Daily Income have done is, they created an illusion of a program (Automated Daily Income) to sell you MOBE and get credit for it.
+You can join MOBE on your own if you wish (well not anymore) and what people like the creator of Auomated Daily Income have done is, they created an illusion of a program (Automated Daily Income) to sell you MOBE and get credit for it.